When you enter the Peak District Challenge your entry fee will cover all the costs involved with running the event safely.

 - Their Drop in Centre in the heart of Jinja offers a safe space for children living on the streets.

-- Their Halfway Home offers a place of love and learning for the children to adjust back to living in a home.
+- Their Halfway Home and Drug Rehabilitation Centre offer a places of love and learning for the children to adjust back to living in a home.

 FRANK Water implements clean water and sanitation projects with communities that are most in need, such as tribal groups or urban slum dwellers.